Course Code: PMEDUCTFAD

 - Languages (French, German, Irish, Japanese, Spanish, English as a second language (ESL can only be taken when studying a language)

 - Technological Education (Engineering, Technology, Construction Studies, Design and Communication Graphics)

-The aims of the programme are to ensure that successful graduates:
+The aims of the programme are to ensure those successful graduates:

 - Demonstrate knowledge and understanding of the complex nature of education and the education system

 - Display a high level of expertise in relation to their subject area and pedagogical approaches that maximise student development